Song of Hannah: Identity of persons referred to in the song

 The first 10 verses of 1 Samuel 2 record her song of praise to the Lord for answering her petition.
 The attribution of this song to Hannah distinguishes her among biblical personages.
-Her song is essentially a hymn of praise to God for good fortune, and includes many themes of Israel's national culture.
+Her song is essentially a hymn of praise to God for good fortune and includes many themes of Israel's national culture.
 Fertility and childbirth are thus included as equal in importance to other motifs and worthy of Israel's singers.

 Samuel

-According to some contributors to the Classical Rabbinical literature, the first half of the poem was a prophecy, predicting Samuel's later role as a prophet, that her great grandson would be a musician in the Jerusalem Temple, that Sennacherib would destroy the Kingdom of Israel, that Nebuchadnezzar would fall from power, and that the Babylonian Captivity would come to an end.
+According to some contributors to the classical Rabbinic literature, the first half of the poem was a prophecy predicting Samuel's later role as a prophet, that her great-grandson would be a musician in the Jerusalem Temple, that Sennacherib would destroy the Kingdom of Israel, that Nebuchadnezzar would fall from power, and that the Babylonian Captivity would come to an end.